hashkat/hashkat/docs/input.md

   false
 ```

-Inputting *true* into *stage1_unfollow*  will enable agents to unfollow agents that have a tweet rate double the average tweet rate of all the other agents the original agent is following.
+Inputting *true* into *stage1_unfollow* will enable agents to unfollow agents that have a tweet rate double the average tweet rate of all the other agents they are following.
+Inputting *false* prevents this from happening.

 #### Unfollow Tweet Rate